 Under the Banking Act, a bank is required to be a stock company ("Kabushiki Kaisha"); as such, it has: (a) a board of directors; (b) a board of company auditors, an audit and supervisory committee, or nominating, compensating and auditing committees; and (c) an accounting auditor.
 The banks listed on the Japanese stock market are required to disclose their governance status pursuant to Japan's Corporate Governance Code, which takes the so-called "comply or explain" approach.
-Under this approach, in case they do not comply with the Code's recommendations, an explanation of the reasons for non-compliance needs to be disclosed.
+Under this approach, in case a bank does not comply with the Code's recommendations, an explanation of the reasons for non-compliance needs to be disclosed.
 The "Comprehensive Guidelines for Supervision of Major Banks, etc." provide supervisory guidelines as to what kind of governance measures the banks should take.
-The Guidelines also stipulate the required internal controls for the banks, including compliance, countermeasures against financial crimes, anti-money laundering/counter-financing of terrorism ("AML/CFT") and anti-social forces, and consumer protection.
+The Guidelines also stipulate the required internal controls for the banks, including compliance, countermeasures against financial crimes, AML/CFT and anti-social forces, and consumer protection.